What is Digital Transformation

 CIOs and digital transformation leaders are under pressure to replace legacy software, processes, and systems from CEOs, competitors, and even suppliers.
 It often leads to haphazard decision-making.

 You identify the technology that needs to be replaced.
-You search the market looking for options.
-You present them to the team and make a decision.
+Then, you search the market looking for options.
+Finally, you present them to the team and make a decision.
 The next step is usually wondering why there is little to no up-take with the key stakeholders.
 Why?
 You didn’t solve the right problem.

 3. Change and Risk Aversion